RaiDrive/RaiDrive.Translation/README.md

 ## RaiDrive Translation Project

-Some of language source files are initialized, but not be translated completely yet, except English and Korean.
+Some of language source files are initialized, but not be translated completely yet.

 Please give us your helps for the untranslated languages, and improving for the translated language as well.